aravinda-kumar/mugl_ionic/README.md

 ## Changelog

-v1.0.5 16-11-17: Updated to latest Ionic app scripts. v1.0.4 16-11-05: Updated to Ionic 2.0.0rc2, search bar added for items. v1.0.3 16-11-01: Updated to latest Ionic build config.
+v1.0.7 16-11-17: Swipe lists from left to right to access Delete and Edit now; prevents FAB covering them. v1.0.6 16-11-17: Swipe items in list from left to right to access Delete and Edit now; prevents FAB covering them. v1.0.5 16-11-17: Updated to latest Ionic app scripts. v1.0.4 16-11-05: Updated to Ionic 2.0.0rc2, search bar added for items. v1.0.3 16-11-01: Updated to latest Ionic build config.
 FABs now automatically dismiss and have improved icon.